 17. Paying for School Won’t Cost You an Arm and a Leg

-You’ll do anything for your dream job, but taking out massive student loans just isn’t necessary.
+You’ll do anything for your dream job, but taking out massive student loans isn’t a possibility.
 Certificate and degree programs are shorter and offer more affordable options than medical school or nursing programs (which can last up to four years).

 As soon as you finish your program and pass your certification exam, you can jump right into your new career and start earning a competitive salary.